dinesh-ax/axway-open-docs/content/en/docs/apim_relnotes/20220830_apimgr_relnotes.md

 For more information, see [Install a Policy Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-policy-studio-update) and [Install a Configuration Studio update](/docs/apim_installation/apigw_upgrade/upgrade_steps_oneversion/#install-a-configuration-studio-update).

+### HTTP Redirect and Connect to URL filters now fail URLs containing non-encoded characters

+The **HTTP Redirect** filter now fails URLs containing non-encoded CRLF characters with an `Internal Server Error` instead of passing with a `301 Moved Permanently` response with no location header.

+The **Connect to URL filter** now fails URLs containing non-encoded trailing CRLF characters with an `Internal Server Error` instead of passing the trimmed URL without the trailing CRLF characters to the server.

+For more information, see [HTTP redirect filter](/docs/apim_policydev/apigw_polref/routing_additional/#http-redirect-filter) and [Connect to URL filter](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter).

 ### Organization administrator self-service API publishing

 When Self-service API publishing is enabled, Organization administrators can access APIs for the organizations they are a member of or have been granted access to.
 Previously, when self-service was enabled, API Manager incorrectly allowed access to APIs in other organizations even when no API access was granted.